 How Do You Delegate to Your Remote Team?

 Distance and a difference in time zone may present a challenge to management, but delegation is not impossible when you’re outsourcing to another country that’s practically on the other side of the world.
 All you need to do is schedule the chunks of work and make sure everyone follows up with you on their progress.
 Here are a few tips to remember when you’re delegating work.

 1. Learn to let go and trust others to do the work as well as you did.

-Yes, you're good at your job.
-You only wanted to produce the best work and deliver the best service for your customers.
+Yes, you’re good at your job.
+You only wanted to produce the best work and deliver the best service to your customers.
 To delegate, however, is to let go of your fears and worries.
-It's part of your growth as a leader in your organization.
+It’s part of your growth as a leader in your organization.

 Learn to trust that the people you hired have all the qualifications and experience that are needed to perform the job well.
-Let your outsourcing staff do value-seeking work that support your organizational goals.
+Let your outsourcing staff do value-seeking work that supports your organizational goals.